 With brand names recognized by just about anyone who has ever separated dark colors from light, Whirlpool is one of the world's top home appliance makers.
 It specializes in laundry appliances, refrigerators and freezers, cooking appliances, dishwashers, and compressors.
-They're sold under a bevy of brand names, including Whirlpool, Amana, KitchenAid, Maytag, and Roper.
+They're sold under a bevy of brand names, including Whirlpool, Amana, KitchenAid, Maytag, Jen-Air, and Roper.
 The company markets and distributes these major home appliances in North America, Latin America, EMEA (Europe, the Middle East, and Africa), and Asia.
-It has manufacturing operations in about a dozen countries.
-Major customers include retailers Lowe's, Home Depot, Sears, and Best Buy.
+It has manufacturing operations in more than a dozen countries.
+Major customers include retailers

 Sales and Marketing

-Whirlpool counts several big-name customers among its list of clients.
-It serves Meritage Homes, Lowe's, Sears, Home Depot, Best Buy, Casas Bahia, IKEA, and Alno.
-In North America, the company sells products to other manufacturers, distributors, and retailers for resale under those manufacturers' and retailers' brand names.
+.
+In North America, the company sells products to other manufacturers, distributors, builders, and retailers for resale under those manufacturers' and retailers' brand names.

 The company spent $310 million on advertising in 2015, up from the $269 million and $304 million spent in 2014 and 2013, respectively.

 The manufacturer's revenues and profits have been steadily rising over the past few years as it's continued to expand its global distribution with acquisitions and cut its operating expenses.